 The Peer Foundation

-The Peer Foundation in Morris Country, New Jersey has been actively funding and supporting research and plastic surgery treatment related to cleft lip and palate reconstruction since 1995.
+The Peer Foundation supports both patients and plastic surgeons.
+Established in New Jersey, this organization has been actively funding and advancing research and plastic surgery treatment related to cleft lip and palate reconstruction since 1995.

 In the U.S., these impediments are typically treated within the first 12 months of life, but the outlook is not as bright for children elsewhere.